hyperledger/aries-acapy-docs/README.md

 ## Building the Docs for a Documentation Release

-To build the docs for a given release, run the bash script `build-docs.sh` in the local folder.
+To build the docs for a given release, create a branch for the release (e.g.
+`git checkout -b 0.8.2`) from main, and then run the bash script `build-docs.sh` in the local folder.
 Start with getting the help text (`./build-docs.sh -h`), and then go from there.

-The steps of the build-docs.sh script is as follows:
+The steps performed by the build-docs.sh script are:

 - Clone ACA-Py into the `/tmp` folder.
   - Use the `-k` option to skip this step.
 - Checkout the ACA-Py version of interest (`-m <tag>` option, defaulting to `main`).
-- Execute the `<version>.sh` script if it exists in the `/scripts` folder of the repository.
+- Execute the `./scripts/copyFixMDs.sh` script.

-The `<version>.sh` script does the following:
+The `./scripts/copyFixMDs.sh` script does the following:

 - Deletes the current contents of the `/docs` folder in the repository.
 - Removes from the `mkdocs.yml` file the `nav:` section of the file.